davmre/elbow/README.md

        return Laplace(shape=self.shape, name="q_"+self.name)
 ```

-We can now use our new variable type and compose it with other distributions:
+We can now use our new variable type and compose it with other distributions.
+For example, we can redo the example from above, estimating the mean of a Gaussian, but now with a Laplace prior.

 ```python
 mu = Laplace(loc=0, scale=10, name="mu")